• Linkedin

 Investing in securities involves inherent risks, including the risk that you can lose the value of your investment.
 There is no assurance that the investment process will consistently lead to successful results.

 Consider the investment objectives, risks, charges, expenses, and share classes of each ICON Fund carefully before investing.
-The prospectus contains this and other information about the Funds; please read the prospectus and carefully before investing.
+The prospectus contains this and other information about the Funds; please read the prospectus carefully before investing.
 RFS Partners, Distributor.

 ICON Funds are offered only to U.S. citizens or residents of the U.S., and the information on this website is intended only for such persons.
 Nothing on this website should be considered a solicitation to buy or an offer to sell shares of any ICON Fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.